eosnetworkfoundation/grant-framework/applications/eos-cryptography-proposal.md

 ### Overview
 We are proposing to add different signature verification algorithms for EOS.
 There are different ways to achieve this, but back and forth with different core developers lands us on trying to implement them as SDK library for smart contracts, with probably OC compilation flag needed for more complex ECC math.
-Please provide the following:

-**Why those specific signature verification algorithms?**
-These algorithms are among others included in eMRTD standard, which means they can be used in biometric passports and increasingly more in local ID documents (biometric).
-The specific algorithms are needed to onboard the massive Public Key Infrastructure (PKI) provided by countries to an EOS blockchain.
-ECC Brainpool standard curves is Grmany pushed crypto, for certificates of all sorts.
-The P-384 elliptic curve is recommended by NIST, and RSASSA-PSS is fixing and replacing all RSA RSA-PKCS#1 v1.5 certificates in newer deployments.
-Our solution Port is at the moment designed to run off-chain on a central server, having these cryptographic primitives and algorithms will allow us to move the solution to fully on-chain.

 ### Project Details